ADIthaker/REST_gRPC_Ecomm/README.md

 **Stateless frontend**: Frontend server components are designed to be stateless.
 All state is stored in the backend databases (customer and product databases).

-**Registration and login**: Avery simple mechanism, e.g. store/transport login name and password in clear text.
+**Registration and login**: A very simple mechanism, e.g. store/transport login name and password in clear text.
 Allow a buyer or server to login and interact with the server from multiple client machines simultaneously.